 First found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they were descended from Dugall eldest son of Somerled, first Lord of the Isles, and his son Duncan who received the lands of Lorn.The Clan was a bitter foe of Robert the Bruce, who made a narrow escape during one battle with the MacDougals only by discarding his cloak.
 The brooch of this cloak, now known as the Brooch of Lorn, is a treasured possession of the Chief of the Clan.
 The Clan faced heavy retaliation and was stripped of their lands once Robert the Bruce secured the Scottish throne.
 The lands were restored to the Clan upon the death of the king, but passed to the Stewarts in 1388 when the last member of the senior branch of MacDougals died without issue.

 This web page shows only a small excerpt of our Madole research.
-Another 289 words(21 lines of text) are included under the topic Early Madole History in all our PDF Extended History products.
+Another 307 words(22 lines of text) covering the years 1175, 1244 and 1316 are included under the topic Early Madole History in all our PDF Extended History products.

 Some of the Madole family moved to Ireland, but this topic is not covered in this excerpt.
-Another 118 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the Madole family emigrate to North America: